colorfulnotion/docs.colorfulnotion.com/source/index.html.md

-eventID | The matching eventID at destination chain, linked to either a success or fail event. blockNumber | The blockNumber where the xcm is processed at destination chain ts | The timestamp where the xcm is processed at destination chain status | Whether the xcm is successfully executed at destination chain error | In case of xcm error, xc assets are not received by the Beneficiary.
+eventID | The matching eventID at destination chain, linked to either a success or fail event. blockNumber | The blockNumber where the xcm is processed at destination chain ts | The timestamp where the xcm is processed at destination chain finalized | Whether the xcm is finalized on destination chain executionStatus | The current known xcm execution status on destination chain, such as {`pending`,`success`, `failed`}
+error | In case of xcm error, xc assets are not received by the Beneficiary.
 An errorInfo with {code, errorType, errorDesc} is provided.

 ###  RelayChain Struct